 Attach one end of the remote starter switch to the battery positive (+) post.

-Attach the other end of the remote starter switch to the male spade 'S' terminal of the starter motor (and not the female terminal of the wire).
+Attach the other end of the remote starter switch to the 'S' terminal of the starter motor solenoid.

-This is easier said than done, so take your time and make sure the connection is on the male spade 'S' terminal of the starter motor.
+This is easier said than done, so take your time and make sure the connection is on the 'S' terminal of the starter motor solenoid.

-Apply 12 Volts to the male spade 'S' terminal wire of the starter motor starter solenoid with your remote starter switch.
+Apply 12 Volts to the 'S' terminal wire of the starter motor starter solenoid with your remote starter switch.

 You'll get one of two results: